Jeju Olle Trail

-Jeju Olle Trail is a long-distance footpath on Jeju Island, in Jeju Province, South Korea.
-The trail consists of 21 connected numbered main routes, 6 sub-routes, and a short spur that connects to Jeju International Airport.
+The Jeju Olle Trail is a long-distance footpath on Jeju Island, in South Korea.
+It consists of 21 connected numbered main routes, six sub-routes, and a short spur that connects to Jeju International Airport.
 On average, the routes are 16 km in length and total 437 km.
 They mainly follow Jeju's coastline and around its outlying islands, passing beaches, fishing villages, indigenous forest, tourist destinations, and urban centers.
 The exact length and locations change over time as trails are modified or re-routed.
 Jeju Olle Trail was envisioned and developed by former journalist Suh Myung-sook.

-It is named after olle (올레), which are short alleys connecting houses to main walkways in tradtional Jeju folk architecture.
+It is named after olle, which are short alleys connecting houses to main walkways in traditional Jeju folk architecture.

 History

-Jeju Olle Trail was modeled after the Camino de Santiago, a UNESCO World Heritage site.
-Suh Myung-sook, a native Jeju Islander and former journalist, followed this example and established the Jeju Olle Foundation, developing hiking trails that similar to Spain's Santiago Pilgrimage route.
-The Jeju Olle Foundation plans new routes for the Jeju Olle Trail, choosing the walking paths, connecting them to create a route, making them more accessible, removing obstacles, and overseeing trail maintenance.
+Suh Myung Sook, a native Jeju Islander and former journalist, was inspired by the Camino de Santiago to create a set of hiking trails in Jeju.
+She established the Jeju Olle Foundation, which developed the trails and periodically plans new routes as well as overseeing trail maintenance.

 Flora and fauna

 Jeju is a volcanic island that formed approximately 1.2 million years ago in four major eruption events.
 It comprises four distinct ecosystems: an alpine coniferous forest, a temperate broadleaf forest, a warm temperate evergreen lucidophyll forest, and a temperate grassland.

-Among Jeju's numerous endangered plant and animal species, Hallasan National Park is their prime habitat.
-Established in 1970, the park features Hallasan Mountain, South Korea's highest peak at 1,950 meters, at its center.
+Hallasan National Park is the prime habitat of Jeju's numerous endangered plant and animals species.
+Established in 1970, the park features Hallasan, South Korea's highest peak, at 1,950 meters, at its center.

-The Gotjawal Forest on Jeju Island is a special ecosystem resulting from ancient volcanic activities.
-The Jeju word "Gotjawal" denotes a rocky, volcanic area covered with trees and vines, where warm-temperature plants from the north and cold-temperature plants from the south coexist.
-The Jeju Olle Trail, while traversing parts of the Gotjawal, has set up information centers and awareness programs to minimize the environmental impact of visitors to the area.
+Gotjawal forest is a special ecosystem resulting from ancient volcanic activity.
+The Jeju-language word gotjawal denotes a rocky, volcanic area covered with trees and vines, where warm-temperature plants from the north and cold-temperature plants from the south coexist.
+The Jeju Olle Trail, while traversing sections of gotjawal, has set up information centers and awareness programs to minimize the environmental impact of visitors to the area.